Keeping Them Safer

 But remember, young people are very good at pushing boundaries.
 This is because they need space to grow beyond the family.
 You can think about how you can adapt or change rules to meet their needs.
 This will help them to grow into a responsible adult.

-An illustration of a younger woman and an older woman sitting at a table having a discussion.
+A younger woman and an older woman sitting at a table having a discussion.
 The young woman has long straight hair, and the older woman has glasses and coily hair.
+Illustration.

 “We can be so worried about getting it right, perfectly right, that we end up saying nothing at all”.